wernerschuler/Group-Policy/README.md

 <h1>Group Policy</h1>

 Purpose of project
 --
 - In this project I will be doing a variety of tasks involving Group Policy, these tasks include checking, changing, and implementing a Group Policy.
-I will also be deploying a software through Group Policy.
+I will also be deploying software through Group Policy.

 What is Group Policy?
 --
 - Group Policy allows administrators to manage and apply various settings and configurations across multiple computers in an organisation.
-Behaviour of users and computers in a network can be controlled, for example password policies can be enforced, certain features can be restricted, and software updates and applications can be deployed.
+The behaviour of users and computers in a network can be controlled, for example, password policies can be enforced, certain features can be restricted, and software updates and applications can be deployed.

 Tasks
 --